 Fixed Index Annuity [FIA] – Advantages & Disadvantages

-There are no perfect investments or retirement strategies that solve every contingency.
+There are no perfect investments, annuities or retirement strategies that solve every contingency.
 It is more likely that a combination of investment strategies and financial vehicles will ultimately give you the diversified retirement plan that you are looking for.
-A Fixed index annuity offers several advantages that may suggest a foundational position in your retirement planning; however, they to are not without their disadvantages.
+A Fixed index annuity also known as a hybrid annuity offers several advantages that may suggest a foundational position in your retirement portfolio; however, FIAs are not without their disadvantages.

 Our best compliment is when our videos and posts get shared!
 Share now to help a friend…